beyondessential/tupaia-lesmis/packages/ui-components/README.md

 The page will reload if you make edits.<br />

-You will need to have `storybook` installed globally for this to work.
-We don't include it as a listed dependency as it bloats the repository.<br />
+You will need to have `storybook` installed globally using `npm install --global storybook`.
+We don't include it as a listed dependency as it bloats the repository, but isn't needed during CI/CD etc.<br />

 ## Story Book